ErikBits/ta-training/README.md

 ## Requirements ##
 Installation procedures are all based on windows.

-### git ###
+### Git ###
 Verify if git is installed via `git --version` in the command prompt.

-If the program is not recognized, install the git bash terminal via: .
+If the program is not recognized, install the git bash terminal via: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.

-#### github ####
+#### Github ####
 A github account is also required.
-This can be made here: .
+This can be made on github: https://github.com.

 ### Node ###
 Verify if node is installed via `node --version`.

-If node is not installed, you can install it via: .
+If node is not installed, you can install it via: https://nodejs.org/en/download.

 ### Docker ###
-Install docker client via
+Install docker client via https://docs.docker.com/desktop/install/windows-install/.

 ### IDE ###
 Install and use visual studio code: https://code.visualstudio.com